 3 weeks prior to the Defense

-- Ensure you have your external examiner's Skype username
+- Ensure you have your external examiner's Skype username for the visual feed.

 - It is highly recommended that you set up time prior to your defense to test the teleconference phone and Skype connection with your external examiner.
-You can arrange this with the Department Secretary.
+You can arrange this with the Department Assistant.

 1 week post-Defense